iliadmitriev/how-to-docs/Kubernetes/kubectl.md

 kubectl get svc nginx-deployment
 ```

-## ClusterIP
+### Create ClusterIP

 Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.
 This is the default ServiceType

-## nodePort
+### Create nodePort

 Exposes the Service on each Node's IP at a static port (the NodePort).
 A ClusterIP Service, to which the NodePort Service routes, is automatically created.
-You'll be able to contact the NodePort Service, from outside the cluster, by requesting <NodeIP>:<NodePort>
+You'll be able to contact the NodePort Service, from outside the cluster, by requesting `<NodeIP>:<NodePort>`

 ```shell
 kubectl expose deploy nginx-deployment \
         --port=80 --type=NodePort
 ```

-## LoadBalancer
+### Create LoadBalancer

 Exposes the Service externally using a cloud provider's load balancer.
 NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created